A stacked boxes project

 Here are some initial ideas I had for each layer

-Each of these are all as I was deciding – how they will layout, how many layers, how many boxes I might need.
+I was deciding – how they will layout, how many layers, how many boxes I might need.

 I also needed to determine the height they had to be cut and whether I was going to include a floor between each layer.
 Ultimately I decided no on the floor layers and just use the boxes.
 It was the height of my container and the number of layers I had that determined the height of each layer which are all the same.